-A toner can help remove residual makeup, dirt and oil.
-It’s not uncommon that cleansing once won’t be effective enough to clear your skin of makeup, dirt and oil entirely – hence the double cleansing skin care trend.
+It’s not uncommon that cleansing once won’t be effective enough to clear your skin of makeup, dirt, and oil entirely—hence the double cleansing skin care trend.
 Using a toner after cleansing will ensure that any built-up residue is removed.
-Confirming that your skin is clean is important so that your pores are clear and free to accept the ingredients from your serums and creams that follow cleansing.
+Confirming that your skin is completely clean is important so that you won’t be layering your facial serums and creams on top of lingering impurities.

-You can use a toner to better control excess oil.
-If you have oily skin, you may have already heard that toners can help control oil production and balance your skin’s pH levels.
-However, you have to be careful that the toner that you use will not over-dry your skin.
+If you have oily skin, you may have already heard that toners can help control oil production.
+And it’s true!
+However, you have to be careful that the toner you choose will not over-dry your skin.
 Over drying can confuse your skin into thinking it needs to compensate for the temporary dryness by producing even more oil.
-Look for toners with low percentages of alcohol or salicylic acid to help unclog pores of excess oil buildup.
+Look for alcohol-free toners formulated with salicylic acid to help unclog pores of excess oil buildup.

-A toner can hydrate skin.
 You may not have suspected this one, but some toners can actually help to hydrate skin.
-Formulas with glycerin, hyaluronic acid, rosewater, chamomile and other plant-based extracts can help bring added moisture to the skin – leaving behind a soft, hydrated complexion.
-The HydraFresh Toner’s gentle, non-drying formula softens skin while Pro-Vitamin B5 helps protect against skin moisture loss.
+Formulas with glycerin, hyaluronic acid, rosewater, chamomile and other plant-based extracts can help bring added moisture to the skin—leaving behind a soft, hydrated complexion.